-This Sustainability Review covers Brambles' businesses for the financial year ended 30 June 2017 (FY17, or the Year).
+This Sustainability Review (the Review) covers Brambles' businesses for the financial year ended 30 June 2018 (FY18, or the Year).

 Brambles Limited is an ASX-listed supply chain logistics company with a network of over 850 service centres in over 60 countries.
-Brambles is the world-leading provider of supply chain logistics solutions based on the provision of 590 million reusable pallets, crates and containers for shared use by multiple participants throughout the supply chain.
+Brambles is the world-leading provider of supply chain logistics solutions based on the provision of 610 million reusable pallets, crates and containers for shared use by multiple participants throughout the supply chain.
 Brambles' longstanding asset management expertise and superior network advantage are integral to its customer solutions.